 We evaluated whether these metaprofiles can be utilized to predict active regulatory regions using matched filters, a well-established algorithm in template recognition.
 A matched filter is the optimal pattern recognition algorithm that uses a linear filter to recognize the occurrence of a template in the presence of stochastic noise \cite{}.
 We evaluated whether the occurrence of the regulatory metaprofiles identified for the histone marks and DHS can be used to predict active regulatory regions using receiver operating characteristic (ROC) and precision-recall (PR) curves.
-The PR curve is more sensitive to false positives in the presence of skewed datasets with larger fraction of negatives \cite{}.
+The PR curves are particularly useful to assess the performance of classifiers in skewed or imbalanced data sets in which one of the classes is observed much more frequently as compared to the other class.
+On these imbalanced data sets, PR curves are useful alternative to ROC curves as they are more sensitive to false positives and can highlight performance differences even when the ROC curves remain comparable \cite{}.
 The matched filter score is higher in genomic regions where the template pattern occurs in the corresponding signal track while the matched filter score is low when only noise is present in the signal (Figure 1).
 Due to the aforementioned variability in the double peak pattern, the H3K27ac signal track is scanned with multiple matched filters with templates that vary in width between the two maxima in the double peak and the highest matched filter score with these matched filters is used to rate the regulatory potential of this region (see Methods).
 The dependent profiles are then used on the same region with the matched filter to score the corresponding genomics tracks.

 We used 10-fold cross validation to assess the performance of matched filters for individual histone marks to predict active regulatory regions identified in a STARR-seq experiment.
-In a single whole-genome STARR-seq experiment, several plasmids that contain a single core promoter upstream of a luciferase gene are transfected into cells \cite{}.
-The transfected plasmids are used to test the regulatory activity of different regions of the fly genome by placing them in the polyA-tail of the luciferase gene as differences in the gene’s expression occur due to the differences in the regulatory activity of the tested region.
 In Figure 2, we observe that the H3K27ac matched filter is the single most accurate feature for predicting active regulatory regions (AUROC=0.92, AUPR=0.72) identified using STARR-seq.
 This is consistent with the literature as H3K27ac enriched peaks are often used to predict active promoters and enhancers \cite{}.
 In general, several histone acetylation (H3K27ac, H3K9ac, H4K12ac, H2BK5ac, H4K8ac, H4K5ac, H3K18ac) marks as well as the H1, H3K4me2, and DHS matched filters are the most accurate marks for predicting regulatory regions (see Figure 2 and Table S1) because the matched filter scores for active regulatory regions on these marks are higher than the matched filter scores for non-regulatory regions (Figure S3).
 The degree to which the matched filter scores for regulatory regions are higher than the matched filter scores for the rest of the genome is a measure of the signal to noise ratio for regulatory region prediction in the corresponding feature’s genomic track and the larger the separation between positives and negatives, the greater the accuracy of the corresponding matched filter for predicting active regulatory regions.
 Interestingly, the distribution of matched filter scores for regulatory regions are Gaussian for each histone mark except for a bimodal distribution for the H3K4me1, H3K4me3, and H2Av matched filter scores (Figure S3).
 We also show that the matched filter scores are more accurate for predicting active regulatory regions than enrichment of signal alone as they outperform the histone peaks on ROC and PR curves (Figure S4).